reserve-protocol/protocol/contracts/proto0/README.md

 ## Architecture

 Prototype 0 uses a hub-and-spoke model.
 There is a central coordinator called `Main` that holds system-wide state as well as holds handles for all modules. `Main` may have elevated privileges over modules.
-Modules should not be allowed to even mutatae `Main`.
+Modules should not be allowed to even mutate `Main`.
 Modules should not have elevated privileges over modules, for the most part, though there is a single exception in the `AssetManager`-`StakingPool` relationship so that RSR can be seized.

 - `Main`: The main coordinator of the entire system of contracts.
 Holds configuration of the system as well as global system state.
 Has elevated privileges on all modules.